ericzundel/circuitpython-mirrorled/README.md

 The lib directory contains a library 'mirrorled' that is just a very simple wrapper for the neopixel library that only allows you to turn pixels on and off.

+## Circuit Python Version
+The .mpy files in the lib/ directory are for student convenience.
+They are compiled with the Circuit Python 9 release.
+If you get a version mismatch, copy fresh versions from the Adafruit Circuit Python Library version for the version of Circuit Python shown in boot.out on your microprocessor.